pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

         data:
           Corefile: |
              .:53 {
-                # The default configuration.
-Do not modify.
+                # Do not modify the default configuration.
              }
              ${namspeace_2}.svc.cluster.local:53 {
                  errors